Miserlou/django-welcome/README.md

     NOTIFICATION_TO_EMAIL = 'Your Name <yourname@project.tld>'
     ```

+2. Then create your templates.
+These live in the same email templates directory as the welcome messages, and are entitled _notify_subject.html_ and _notify_body.html_

-2. Then, run welcome with the --notify argument.
+3. Finally, run welcome with the --notify argument.
 (Note that this command will also send welcome emails.)

     ```bash
     ./manage.py welcome --notify